dexie/dexie-website/docs/Dexie/Dexie.vip().md

         }, 0);
     }).then(function() {
         // Since we are executing in the then() clause of an already VIP:ed
-        // Promise, we dont need to VIP ourselves here. return db.friends.put({name: "Urban"});
+        // Promise, we don't need to VIP ourselves here. return db.friends.put({name: "Urban"});
     });
 });